Sowjanya-KN/simple_projects/README.md

 - 📋 **Blog (HTML, CSS)**
   A simple blog website built with HTML and CSS

+- **Chess Board (HTML,CSS)**
+  A simple front-end clone of Chessboard to practice layout and styling.

+- **Calculator (HTML, CSS, JavaScript)**
+  This is a beginner-friendly, Calculator.
+It serves as an introductory project for new developers to learn and practice web development skills.

 ## 🎯 About This Repository
 All the projects in this repository were designed and developed by **me** ✨ as part of my learning journey in web development.
 They serve as practice projects and a portfolio showcase of my growing skills.